 Savings for the residential segment will be calculated using the average savings of the segment as calculated via the High 3 of 5 method for the balance of the program or segment.

 When selecting baseline days in the High 3 of 5 method, in some cases it is possible that some days have the same load for an individual participant, potentially leading to more than three days that could be selected for the baseline days.
-In the event that four or more days could be selected as baseline days based on their loads during event hours, the days with the highest loads and closest to the event should be picked for the baseline.
+If four or more days could be selected as baseline days based on their loads during event hours, the days with the highest loads and closest to the event should be picked for the baseline.

 Program year kW load management event savings will be calculated as the average savings of all events.